Kamva/mgm/README.md

  ```

 ### Bugs / Feature request
-New Features and bugs can be reported on G[Github issue tracker](https://github.com/kamva/mongo-go-models/issues).
+New Features and bugs can be reported on [Github issue tracker](https://github.com/kamva/mongo-go-models/issues).

 ### Communicate With Us

-If you want to work on Mongo Go Models, write documentation,
-ask question, request new feature:
 * Create new Topic at [mongo-go-models Google Group](https://groups.google.com/forum/#!forum/mongo-go-models)
 * Ask your question or request new feature by creating issue at [Github issue tracker](https://github.com/kamva/mongo-go-models/issues)